testcontainers/testcontainers-native/README.md

 ### Writing a first test

 You can use a C/C++ framework for writing tests, e.g. CTest or CppUnit.
-Or you can just have a small launcher as presented below:
+Or you can just have a small launcher as presented below.
+Here is a code of the [WireMock demo](./demo/wiremock/) that only uses the library but not a specialized WireMock module (see below).

 <details>
 <summary>